hvmerode/junit-pipeline/README.md

 ## New features ##
 * Test on Linux; some filesystem methods in Utils may not work properly.
 * Support "refs/tags/tag" and "refs/refname" for external repositories with templates.
+* Reset trigger to none; this prevents that pipelines are executed twice; one time because the repo is updated and one time because it is explicitly started by the junit-pipeline framework.
+* Create local HTTP server that receives HTTP(S) requests send by the pipeline.
+  The HTTP server runs on the Azure DevOps agent and intercepts requests from the pipeline (eg. sent using curl).
+  The override literal method should alter the endpoint defined in the pipeline.
+  This feature must also provide the option to return a specific HTTP status code and custom response.
+* Publish pipeline unit test report.
+* Dynamically create service connections, which refer to the locally running HTTP server.
+* Clone variable group from original Azure DevOps project into the Azure DevOps test project.
 * Log YAML line numbers in method _Utils.validatePipelineFile()_ according to [yaml-line-numbers.md](https://github.com/networknt/json-schema-validator/blob/master/doc/yaml-line-numbers.md)
 * Add option to pipeline.mockStep to display a name (the inline script shows as CmdLine in Azure DevOps).
 * Add option to continue on error for all steps.